 All of our therapists in Oakland practice evidence based individual mental health care.
-We are currently providing all psychotherapy sessions virtually but will resume seeing clients in-person when it is safe to do so.
 We are always accepting new clients and serve all identities through supportive, unbiased, non-judgmental spaces.

 Our Oakland clinical team is comprised of doctorate-level and masters-level psychotherapists (PhD, PsyD, LCSW and LMFTs), who practice a wide range of modalities and can address diverse mental health concerns.
 Learn more about individual therapists below.

 Starting therapy at Two Chairs is simple.
 You can book a matching appointment online or speak with someone on our Care Team by calling (415) 202-5159 anytime between 8:00 am to 6:00 pm PT, Monday through Friday.

 After you schedule your matching appointment, we'll ask you to complete a client profile so we can learn more about you and your preferences for therapy.
 During your virtual matching appointment, one of our licensed matching experts will dive deeper to understand what brings you to therapy, and will make sure we match you with the best therapist and right type of therapy for you.
 You can learn more about how Two Chairs helps you find the right therapist on our blog.